-In accordance with the provisions of Article 143 of the Articles of Association of theCompany in so far as it is not inconsistent with the relevant provisions of the CompaniesAct 2013 Mr. Steven Lee Harrison retires by rotation and being eligible offers himselffor reappointment.
+In accordance with the provisions of Article 143 of the Articles of Association of theCompany in so far as it is not inconsistent with the relevant provisions of the CompaniesAct 2013 Ms. Denise Lynn Hansen retires by rotation and being eligible offers herselffor re-appointment.
 A brief profile of Ms. Denise Lynn

-All the Independent Directors of the Company have also given a confirmation to theCompany as provided under Section 149(6) of the Companies Act 2013 that:
+All the Independent Directors of the Company have also given a confirmation to theCompany as provided under Section 149(6) of the Companies Act 2013 and Regulation 25 (8)of SeBI (LODR) Regulations 2015 that:

 a. they are persons of integrity and possess relevant expertise and experience;

 b. i. they are or were not a promoter of the

 Company or its holding subsidiary or associate Company or member of the promoter groupof the company;